jwGitHub9860/2D_Snake_Game/README.md

 - reads data from "choosing_color_string.txt" text file telling the user to choose a color and outputs text to terminal
 - accepts user's answers as input uses it to answer the given questions
 - uses vector called "colorHolder" as data structure to hold the strings of the food, snake body and head colors
-- STILL NEDDS CONSTANT VARIABLES
+- STILL NEEDS CONSTANT VARIABLES
 -

 ## New Features added: